Corvallis-Bikes/cbsdb/README.md

 This adds some more features on top of the [start branch](https://github.com/debboutr/cbsdb/tree/start)

+Additions:
+- Master template - base_generic.html
+- Migrate all 'templates' to be contained within the app [bike] - I think this will be better for the case if we add standalone apps for login or volunteer management
+- New index page that displays number of bikes
+- Example 'static' file [img] in bikes add

 A few things I plan to do soon:
-- migrate all 'templates' to be contained within the app [bike] - I think this will be better for the case if we add standalone apps for login or volunteer management
-- create some example 'static' files in the [bikes] app and insure storing in 'bikes/static/bikes/' works
 - create a page that displays bike data from a drop down menu